mceck/clickup-kanbans-vscode/README.md

 ![preview](media/docs/save.png)

-You can save current configuration globally or for the current workspace clicking on the 3 dots
+You can save current configuration clicking on the icon or saving with a new name clicking on the 3 dots

+select saved configurations from the selector that can be opened by clicking on the configuration name on the top left of the screen

 ## dev